openshift/hive/docs/using-hive.md

 ### Provisioning

 Hive supports two methods of specifying what version of OpenShift you wish to install.
-Most commonly you can create a ClusterImageSet which references an OpenShift 4 release image, and a corresponding Hive image that is capable of installing it.
-The two are closely linked to accomodate code changes in the installer over time.
+Most commonly you can create a ClusterImageSet which references an OpenShift 4 release image.

-Alternatively you can specify release and Hive image overrides directly on your ClusterDeployment when you create one.
+Alternatively you can specify release image overrides directly on your ClusterDeployment when you create one.

-Cluster provisioning begings when a caller creates a ClusterDeployment CRD, which is the core Hive resource to control the lifecycle of a cluster.
+Cluster provisioning begins when a caller creates a ClusterDeployment CRD, which is the core Hive resource to control the lifecycle of a cluster.

 An example ClusterDeployment: